 BASED ON THE U.S. experience of the past 50 years, there appears to be a fairly tight connection between economic growth and stock returns.
 But the story is messier than it seems.
-While economic growth and per-share profits for the S&P 500 companies grew at a similar pace over the past 50 years, earnings per share were only able to keep up with economic growth because of falling corporate tax rates and rising corporate profitability.
+While economic growth and per-share profits for the S&P 500 companies grew at a somewhat similar pace over the past 50 years, earnings per share were only able to keep up with economic growth because of falling corporate tax rates and rising corporate profitability.

 A further reversal would be grim news for stock market investors.
 Over the past 50 years, the combination of falling taxes and rising profitability has helped offset one of the most insidious threats to stock market investors: dilution.